 It can be a frustrating experience to diagnose a situation and then have the solution be incorrect, or insufficient.
 Trying to find out what the onboard diagnostics are actually saying can be a challenge for even the best of mechanics.

 This young guy seemed to be happy almost all the time.
 He laughed a lot and studied his stuff and became in a short time the go-to guy for diagnosis issues.
-I'll never forget one such issue where several of us tried to solve it, and he stepped in and found it in short order and found the very unique problem in an unanticipated area.
+I'll never forget one such issue where several of us tried to solve it, and he stepped in and found it in short order and found a very unique problem in an unanticipated area.
 It ended up being a piece of carbon stuck in a valve that was part of the early 70's emission system.
-Remove the little piece of carbon and the problem left and the solution came.
+Remove the little piece of carbon, and the problem left, and the solution came.

 That scenario is embedded in my mind.
 He was an inspiration to me.
 I wanted to emulate that attitude toward problems.
 And, it is also how Abraham & Esther Hicks suggests is the best way to find solutions as well.
 They state that frustration is a lot of resistance, and here's a quote to end this with that puts it in perspective: